gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     +  uniform vec2 u_resolution;

       void main() {
-    +    // convert the rectangle from pixels to 0.0 to 1.0
+    +    // convert the position from pixels to 0.0 to 1.0
     +    vec2 zeroToOne = a_position / u_resolution;
     +
     +    // convert from 0->1 to 0->2